hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 - jq
 - Network access to BIG-IP management interface (port 443)
 - BIG-IP running TMOS 17.x or later
+- Note: if you are working with custom url categories >5000 entries it is recommended to use the powershell version of this tool

 ### PowerShell Version